 8 Restaurant Chains That Are Currently Shrinking

-COVID-19 isn't done with the restaurant industry yet.
-Two years into the pandemic, many U.S. restaurant chains are continuing to struggle, faced with declining sales on one hand and rapidly changing consumer behaviors on the other.
+We may be done with the pandemic but many U.S. restaurant chains are continuing to struggle, faced with declining sales on one hand and rapidly changing consumer behaviors on the other.
 Chains that have avoided bankruptcy thus far have done so at considerable expense, shedding dozens of restaurants—and in some cases, hundreds—in order to stay afloat.

-Here are eight American restaurant chains that are currently shrinking.
+Here are eight American restaurant chains that are currently much smaller than they were in their glory days.

 Ruby Tuesday made it through the pandemic, but just barely.
 Like many other fast-casual chains now decades past their prime, Ruby Tuesday was pushed into bankruptcy, filing for Chapter 11 protection in late 2020.
 Debt protection was awarded in February of 2021, but the chain emerged from bankruptcy court a ghost of its former self, with its restaurant count cut by more than half—from 451 to 209.